amansinghnishad/ASN-Portfolio/README.md

    enabled me to identify specific lines of code responsible for desired functionalities, empowering me to modify and extend the Bootstrap framework to suit my project's requirements.

-**4. Emphasis on Learning:** Rather than simply memorizing code snippets, I realized the importance of truly understanding the underlying principles.
-Focusing on comprehending the core concepts of Bootstrap allowed me to apply them creatively and adaptively to build unique website components.
+**4. Focus on Learning:** Instead of just memorizing code snippets, I realized the importance of truly understanding how things work.
+By focusing on learning the underlying principles of Bootstrap, I was able to apply them creatively and adaptively to build unique website components.
+It's about gaining knowledge and grasping the concepts behind the code rather than just memorizing it.

 **New Features to be Added:**
 Moving forward, I have several exciting features planned to enhance my portfolio website: